-Regular Council briefings and workshops shall be held in accordance with the Waimakariri District Council Meeting Schedule monthly with the Council.
 Community Board briefings and workshops shall be held on 'an as need' basis and included on formal agendas.
-Notification and diary commitments will be provided to Councillors with the agenda.
+Notification and diary commitments will be provided to elected members with the agenda.

-The Mayor or Chief Executive may call additional briefing and workshop sessions for the Council as deemed necessary for the discussion of emerging matters, in consultation with the General Manager of the department with expertise.
+The Chairperson or Chief Executive may call additional briefing and workshop sessions for the Community Board as deemed necessary for the discussion of emerging matters, in consultation with the General Manager of the department with expertise.
 The Chairperson or Senior Manager may call for additional briefing or workshop sessions if required.
-Scheduling of such additional meetings will be undertaken by the Governance team.
+Scheduling of such additional meetings will be undertaken by the Governance Team.
 The Chief Executive or Governance staff will give at least 24 hours' notice of the time and place of the workshop/briefing and the matters to be discussed at it.
 Notice may be given by whatever means are reasonable in the circumstances.
 Any notice given must expressly: